-Over the past two decades, ALS has played an integral role in supporting humanitarian operations both locally and internationally.
+Over the past three decades, ALS has played an integral role in supporting humanitarian operations both locally and internationally.
 In its stride to provide a one stop customized aviation solution provider, the company invested in various aircraft and set up subsidiary companies to meet specific and unique niche markets.

 Our services include:-

 ALS leases aircraft to customers on an Aircraft, Crew, Maintenance and Insurance (ACMI) basis as its core business.
 ALS offers ACMI leases primarily to humanitarian organizations and corporate clients operating across Africa, the Middle East and Asia.
 ACMI contracts account for approximately 90% of ALS’s revenue operations.

 Under an ACMI lease, ALS provides the aircraft, crew (which includes pilots, cabin crew and engineers) and all aircraft maintenance support to the lessee.
 ALS also provides hull and third party insurance for leased aircraft.
 Hull insurance is taken out to cover the risk of damage to the aircraft itself while third party insurance covers against the risk of claims made by third parties due to damages caused by leased aircraft.
 The premiums paid by ALS with respect to hull and third party insurance are passed on to the lessee and are reflected in the lease price.

 Under ALS ACMI leases, lessees are required to provide all fuel to the aircraft and defray all landing, handling, parking and storage fees.
 Lessees also provide all hotel and accommodation to the crew provided to operate and maintain the aircraft under the terms of the lease.
 Additionally, lessees pay over-flight, navigation fees, air traffic control charges, war insurance premiums and any costs resulting from painting leased aircraft in the lessee’s organizational colours.

 ALS specializes in providing aircraft on ACMI globally for several sectors.